-- Personalized, responsive mentoring relationships should evolve and grow over time, mirroring the needs of mentees as they shift to career-stage-appropriate independence and develop their own mentoring styles. - Ideally, these relationships result in a mentee developing a strong identity as a disciplinary professional, a strong sense of self and personal identity, and the knowledge and skills leading to increased confidence and ability to successfully negotiate the culture of a chosen field or profession within or beyond academia.
+- Personalized, responsive mentoring relationships should evolve and grow over time, mirroring the needs of mentees as they shift to different levels of career independence and develop their own mentoring styles. - Ideally, these relationships result in a mentee developing a strong identity as a disciplinary professional, a strong sense of self and personal identity, and the knowledge and skills leading to increased confidence and ability to successfully negotiate the culture of a chosen field or profession within or beyond academia.

-3 This definition of mentorship was adapted from the NASEM consensus study on the Science of Mentorship in STEMM
+2 This definition of mentorship was adapted from the NASEM consensus study on the Science of Mentorship in STEMM